 While we believe that kroeung tastes better when it’s made in a mortar and pestle, and I personally love few things more than hearing the sound and smelling the fragrance of a fresh herb and spice paste being made, you can save a lot of time by using a blender instead.

-Fresh coconut cream and milk can of course be substituted with the tin variety if you don’t have coconuts or access to fresh grated coconut to press your own coconut cream and milk.
+Fresh coconut cream and coconut milk can of course be substituted with the tin variety if you don’t have coconuts or access to fresh grated coconut to be able to press your own coconut cream and milk.

 For this Cambodian fish amok recipe our little old lady cooks prefer goby fish, snakehead fish or catfish – all freshwater fish from the Tonle Sap or Great Lake.
 Most cookbooks written in the West suggest a firm white fish such as cod or snapper.
 In cooking classes in Siem Reap, cooking instructors tell participants they can use anything from barramundi to salmon.
 David Thompson in Thai Food suggests whiting, blue eyed cod or perch for Thailand’s haw mok, which is a descendant of amok trei.
 Chef Kethana at Sugar Palm also makes a heavenly prawn amok.

-Most Cambodian cooks will use their beloved prahok (fermented fish) instead of shrimp paste (kapi in Khmer) for a more authentic flavour.
-We’ve also seen young cooking instructors add “seasoning” (i.e. MSG) and/or Knorr’s chicken powder stock cubes, which must have their grandmothers rolling in their graves if they weren’t Buddhists who’d been cremated.
+Some Cambodian cooks will use their beloved prahok (fermented fish) instead of shrimp paste (kapi in Khmer) for a more authentic flavour.
+We’ve also seen young cooking instructors add “seasoning” (i.e. MSG) and/or Knorr’s chicken powder stock cubes, which would have their grandmothers rolling in their graves if they weren’t Buddhists who’d been cremated.

 One ingredient in this Cambodian fish amok recipe that’s difficult to find a substitute for is slok ngor – also written as nhor (‘slok’ means herb).
 Nhor or noni leaf (morinda citrifolia) is what gives amok trei its distinctive taste.
 Traditional Cambodian recipes call specifically for young nhor leaf.